February 12, 2026

 LTCG rate and indexation changed from 23 July 2024

-For transfers on or after 23 July 2024, the LTCG framework broadly shifts to 12.5% without indexation.
+For transfers on or after 23 July 2024, the default LTCG rate is 12.5% without indexation.

-This means the taxable gain can look larger because inflation adjustment is not available, but the headline tax rate is lower.
+The taxable gain can appear larger because inflation adjustment is not available, but the headline rate is lower.
+Whether this results in a higher or lower tax bill depends on how long you held the property and how much it appreciated.

-• If you are a Resident Individual or HUF and the property was acquired before 23 July 2024, compute both methods and compare where eligible
+• If you are a resident individual or HUF and the property was acquired before 23 July 2024, compute both methods and pay the lower of the two

 What counts as cost and what usually gets rejected